§ Verifiable Trust v4 Specification

 - UserAgent.

-To provide an Essential Credential Schemas Trust Registry, an Ecosystem creates its Trust Registry in a VPR by creating a TrustRegistry entry tr.
+To provide an Essential Credential Schemas Ecosystem, a corporation creates an Ecosystem entry es in a VPR.

-For this Trust Registry to qualify as an ECS Trust Registry and to be used for trust resolution in VSs and VUAs, it MUST provide, associated to the TrustRegistry entry tr, one CredentialSchema entry for each of [ECS-SERVICE], [ECS-ORG], [ECS-PERSONA], and [ECS-UA], each with a json_schema attribute as defined in the corresponding section.
+For this Ecosystem to qualify as an ECS Ecosystem and to be used for trust resolution in VSs and VUAs, it MUST provide, associated to the Ecosystem entry es, one CredentialSchema entry for each of [ECS-SERVICE], [ECS-ORG], [ECS-PERSONA], and [ECS-UA], each with a json_schema attribute as defined in the corresponding section.

-Additional CredentialSchema entries MAY be provided by the Trust Registry.
+Additional CredentialSchema entries MAY be provided by the Ecosystem.

 To verify that a CredentialSchema entry in a VPR is an Essential Credential Schema, a verifier MUST: